CSCfi/lega-mirroring/lega_mirroring/workflows/README.md

 `luigi --module TransferTracking CheckFilesInDirectory --config ..\scripts\config.ini`

-To do: Parallelization script
+For example:

+`luigi --module TransferTracking CheckFilesInDirector --branches 4 --branch 1 --config ..\scripts\config.ini` would run the process, checking
+25% of the files in incoming/gridftp-endpoint/.
+Branches tell the fraction and branch is the starting index, for example, this setup would check files 1,5,9,13,17....branch+4\*n.
+This syntax is used to set up parallel processes.
+To check all files on one process, use values branches 1 branch 1.

 ## Workflow 2: TransferProcessing
 Workflow 2 is used to run all the other steps as described in [this diagram](https://github.com/CSCfi/lega-mirroring/blob/master/lega_mirroring/workflows/workflow.png).

 Workflow 2 can be run from command line by typing:

-`luigi --module TransferProcessing ArchiveFile --file ..\file.txt --config ..\scripts\config.ini`
+`luigi --module TransferProcessing ArchiveFile --file ..\filename.cip --config ..\scripts\config.ini`

 The given file is carried out through the following processes:
 * (1) after-transfer md5 checksum,